W-David-Porter/acim/src/text/4-the-illusions-of-the-ego/ii-the-ego-and-false-autonomy/index.md

 ³To the ego, to give anything implies that you will have to do without it [whatever you give].
 ⁴When you associate giving with sacrifice, you give only because you believe that you are somehow getting something better, and can therefore do without the thing you give.
 ⁵‘Giving to get’ is an inescapable law of the ego, which always evaluates itself [ego’s-self] in relation to other egos.
-⁶It [the ego] is therefore continually preöccupied with the belief in scarcity that gave rise to it [the ego].
+⁶It [the ego] is therefore continually preoccupied with the belief in scarcity that gave rise to it [the ego].
 ⁷Its [the-ego’s] whole perception of other egos as real is only an attempt to convince itself [the-ego’s-self] that *it [the ego]* is real.
 ⁸‘Self-esteem’ in ego terms means nothing more than that the ego has deluded itself [the-ego’s-self] into accepting its [the-ego’s] reality, and is therefore temporarily less predatory.
 ⁹This ‘self-esteem’ is always vulnerable to stress, a term which [term] refers to any perceived threat to the ego’s existence.